Physically Grounded Monocular Depth via Nanophotonic Wavefront Encoding: Experiments

+As shown in \cref{tab:sim-1}, our method achieves the best performance among all LiDAR-free baselines.
+On NYU Depth V2, our method demonstrate a clear advantage and is highly competitive with the LiDAR-assisted PromptDA, achieving lower RMSE, AbsRel, and $\delta_{0.5}$ errors alongside a comparable L1 error.
+On MIT-CGH-4k, where a lack of semantics severely degrades most baselines even after scale/shift alignment, our method retains strong accuracy.
+This confirms our model's ability to reliably decode metric depth from polarization wavefronts.
+Fine-tuning DepthAny. v2 does not improve performance on either benchmark, indicating that the gains of our method do not arise from dataset-specific fine-tuning, but from the physically encoded depth information.

-To acquire physical measurements, we mounted our metalens-based depth camera prototype and target objects on an optical table with precise distance control (\cref{fig:qualitative-sim}).
-We captured $42$ scenes featuring $25$ distinct objects, including both single- and multi-object setups placed at various depths; $20$ objects are unseen in our five-shot training set.
+\paragraph{Physical experiments.} To acquire physical measurements, we mounted our metalens-based depth camera prototype and target objects on an optical table with precise distance control (\cref{fig:qualitative-real}).
+We captured $42$ scenes featuring $25$ distinct objects, including single- and multi-object setups placed at various depths; $20$ objects are unseen in our five-shot training set.
 Our model uses both polarization channels as input (\cref{sec:method:prompting}), whereas baselines are provided with a grayscale image from one polarization channel.
-Since dense ground truth is unavailable, we approximate depth using thin, planar objects treated as flat surfaces (\cref{fig:eval:label}).
-Each object is manually cropped, and its reference depth is assigned from the known mounting distance, enabling quantitative evaluation of predicted metric depths.

-\bingxuan{write details of physical experiments in supp. explain why we didn't test on indoor scene, etc.}
+Obtaining dense LiDAR or stereo ground truth is challenging due to field-of-view mismatch and sparsity \cite{splitaperturecameras}.
+Following established practices \cite{ikoma2021depth, shen2023monocular}, we assign reference depths to nearly planar objects using masks and known mounting distances, with averaged label uncertainty (< 1 cm) well below our performance margins. \jiahao{We can cite some references here}

 As shown in \cref{tab:physical}, our method consistently outperforms all LiDAR-free baselines and achieves performance close to the LiDAR-assisted PromptDA.
-Even after applying optimal scale-and-shift alignment to baseline predictions, our approach maintains a clear margin, highlighting its effective use of physical depth cues.
+Even after applying optimal scale/shift alignment to baseline predictions, our approach maintains a clear margin, highlighting its effective use of physical depth cues.
 Qualitative results in \cref{fig:qualitative-real} further show that our predictions are metrically accurate while preserving sharp object boundaries.
-Overall, these results demonstrate that our physically prompted model transfers robustly from simulation to real captures, exhibiting minimal sim-to-real gap.
+Overall, these results demonstrate that our physically prompted model transfers robustly from simulation to real captures.